-- 5.13.1 If the Electoral Officer determines, on a balance of probabilities, that significant misconduct or unfairness has occurred that undermines the integrity of the electoral process, the Electoral Officer may invalidate the results of the election or referendum. - 5.13.2 The Electoral Officer must make all reasonable attempts to address the misconduct or unfairness by other means before resorting to invalidating election or referendum results.
+5.13.1 If the Electoral Officer determines, on a balance of probabilities, that significant misconduct or unfairness has occurred that undermines the integrity of the electoral process, the Electoral Officer may invalidate the results of the election or referendum.

-5.14 Vacancies Resulting from Disqualification or Invalidation
+5.13.2 The Electoral Officer must make all reasonable attempts to address the misconduct or unfairness by other means before resorting to invalidating election or referendum results.

-- 5.14.1 If an Executive Board candidate who received the most votes in their race is disqualified after the conclusion of the voting period or the Electoral Officer invalidates the election results, the unfilled Executive Board position(s) shall be declared vacant and filled in accordance with Bylaw 4.12 if all of the following apply: - a) The appeal period has elapsed and either no appeal has been filed or the appeal has been concluded, and - b) At least one week remains before the Semi-Annual General Meeting in accordance with Bylaw 4.12.
+5.14 Vacancies Resulting from Disqualification or Invalidation a) The appeal period has elapsed and either no appeal has been filed or the appeal has been concluded, and b) At least one week remains before the Semi-Annual General Meeting in accordance with Bylaw 4.12.
 5.14.2 In all other cases, the Executive Board position shall be declared vacant and filled in accordance with Bylaw 11.